jonasbn/bash_completion_perlbrew/README.md

 ## Motivation

-I have a huge list of `perlbrew` library installations and I tend to keep the names long and descriptive, so it seemed like tab completion was an interesting alternative.
+I have a huge list of `perlbrew` library installations and I tend to keep the names long and descriptive, so it seemed like tab completion was an interesting alternative to the __flow breaking copy-pasting__ and error prone typing away.

 The programmatic capabilities of `bash` are truly powerful and useful and can be put to good use in use-cases like this.